-We will provide the equipment but please bring clipboards and pencils.
+All equipment is provided but please bring clipboards and pencils.

 This session offers an opportunity to learn about trees and identify common species.
 Pupils will discuss the difference between deciduous and evergreen species and use scientific equipment to calculate the height and age of a tree.